 Whether you plan a trip to Baltimore during baseball season or not, visit the home of the MLB Baltimore Orioles.

-The park is in downtown Baltimore and just a 15-minute walk from the Inner Harbor.
+The park is in downtown Baltimore and is just a 15-minute walk from the Inner Harbor.

 Address: 333 W Camden St, Baltimore, MD 21201